Spoons/Parametric-Cooling-Fan-Generator-OpenSCAD/README.md

 recommended to generate airflow at low rpms.
 Fan's have been tested at 15k rpm.

 Set propeller\_d to the diameter of the motor (eg 63mm).
-Set hub\_recess to the diameter of the extruded part of the motor, which contains the scew holes, finally, set screwhole\_r to the distance between the screw hole and the center of the stator shaft.
+Set hub\_recess to the diameter of the extruded part of the motor, which contains the scew holes.
+Finally, set screwhole\_r to the distance between the screw hole and the center of the stator shaft.

+Attach cooling fan with M3 machine screws.

 Required libraries